EXPLAINER-Europe and Ukraine's plan to link power grids | Headlines

 HOW IS UKRAINE'S GRID COPING?
 Ukraine, with a population of 41 million, is one of the largest energy consumers in Europe.
 About 55% of the country's power is produced by four nuclear power plants.
 The remainder is largely from coal-fuelled plants.

-Ukraine's electricity system has so far held up, despite attacks on some infrastructure.
+Ukraine's electricity system has so far held up since the invasion, despite attacks on some infrastructure.
 Damage to high-voltage power lines has not affected the overall reliability of the grid, DTEK, the country's biggest private power producer, said on Monday.
 In Donetsk and the Kyiv region, 114 settlements are without electricity due to damaged power lines or substations.
 DTEK said its crews had restored power to a further 34 settlements, but "active hostilities" were complicating further repairs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)